jfrux/ember-cli-fraction-shim/README.md

 ## Upgrading

-Whenever an upgrading ember-cli-fraction-shim, be sure to rerun the generator manually if not installed via `ember install`.
+Whenever an upgrading `ember-cli-fraction-shim`, be sure to rerun the generator manually if not installed via `ember install`.

 To do this, `ember g ember-cli-fraction-shim`